Judit Reigl: Influences and impact

 Four years after arriving in Paris, in May 1945, Simon Hantaï, a fellow Hungarian émigré, introduced Reigl to André Breton.
 Known as the Pope of Surrealism, Breton welcomed Reigl into his circle of Surrealist artists and their influence is evident in her early work.
 She read authors such as Le Comte de Lautréamont and Arthur Rimbaud, whose texts were seminal for the Surrealists.
 Breton was impressed with Reigl's art, and one of her most important pieces, They Have an INsatiable THirst for Infinity, particularly stood out.
 Reigl was interested in Surrealism and Andre Breton because of her interest in automatic writing.
 After being introduced to one another, Riegl soon started to spend time with the surrealists.
 Reigi had a relatively short phase of focusing on surrealism but she would become an important bridge between surrealists and the younger generation of artists that would be associated with lyrical abstraction in the future.
 Reigi would soon be known for pushing the practice of automatism in surrealism by constantly striving for a level of absolute automatism, both psychologically and physically.
 Reigi talked about her experiences with automatism and stated "My entire body took part in the work, in the wake of my arms wide open.
 I wrote in the given space with gestures, beats, impulses".
 Reigl eventually moved away from Surrealism and towards Lyrical Abstraction.
 Georges Mathieu, one of the greatest French Lyrical Abstractionists, was one of Reigl's significant influences during this period.
 Both series garnered Reigl much success in France as well as in West Germany and in the United States, where she familiarized herself with the American Abstract Expressionists such as Jackson Pollock, Willem de Kooning and Franz Kline.

 Reigl exhibited her work in France beginning in 1954.
 For her first exhibition, the prologue to the catalogue was written by André Breton.
 Her works are primarily found in the collections of French museums, including the Musée d'Art Moderne de la Ville de Paris, Musée National d'Art Moderne and Musée de Grenoble.
-Her works were only displayed in Hungary starting in the mid-2000s.
+Her works were not displayed in Hungary until the mid-2000s.